Custom Training Solutions

 Example:

-Blend learning data with KPIs like on-time performance, turn time, safety reports, and customer scores to see what training moves results and where to focus next.
+Advanced learning analytics combine training data with key performance indicators such as on-time performance, turn time, safety reports, and customer satisfaction scores.
+This helps organizations identify which training efforts lead to improvements and where to focus future training.

 Predicting Training Needs and Outcomes